Krishna Kant

 University of Texas at Dallas, Richardson, TX (1981)

-M.S. in
+M.S. in Electrical

-B.Tech.
+B.Tech. in Electrical

-in Electrical Eng., Indian Institute of Technology, Kanpur, India (1975)
+Eng., Indian Institute of Technology, Kanpur, India (1975)

 Current

-and robustness in cyberphysical systems and IoT.
+robustness in cyberphysical systems.

 Other

-Expertise: Domain name system (DNS and
+memory technologies, Domain name system (DNS and DNS-SEC) robustness, Traffic

-DNS-SEC) robustness, Traffic characterization and congestion control, Low-level
+characterization and congestion control, Low-level hardware architectural

 Professional Experience: Assistant and then tenured Associate Professor